 Nature Machine Intel

-Launched in 2019 by the Nature group to be the leading AI journal, it covers a range of topics across machine learning, artificial intelligence and robotics.
-It come out monthly online.
+This Nature topic journal was launched in 2019 to be the leading AI journal.
+It publishes across machine learning, artificial intelligence and robotics, and appears monthly online.

 J Amer Math Soc

 The flagship journal of the AMS, it is, along with Annals of Mathematics, the premier mathematics journal.
 It publishes the most significant advances across all branches of mathematics.

 Set up by APS in 2011 to be the open-access version of PRL, it is more selective, publishing a tenth as many papers.
 It now sits between PRL and Nature Physics in terms of prestige.